THQ Nordic: As Nordic Games GmbH (2011–2016)

 Nordic Games GmbH was founded in 2011 as part of the Nordic Games Holding group.
 Within this group, Nordic Games became a subsidiary of Nordic Games Licensing, which was established in the same year.
-In June 2011, Nordic Games Holding acquired assets from JoWooD and its affiliate companies DreamCatcher Interactive and The Adventure Company, including their brands and products.
-Nordic Games.
+In June 2011, Nordic Games Holding acquired assets from JoWooD, a bankrupt Austrian video game publisher, and its affiliate companies DreamCatcher Interactive and The Adventure Company, including their brands and products.
 Several former JoWooD employees were hired by Nordic Games to work on sales of JoWooD's former properties, and Nordic Games Group's former publishing arm, Nordic Games Publishing, was integrated into the new Nordic Games to facilitate operations.

 Darksiders is a top product.
 THQ spent $50m making Darksiders 2 (...)
 We can produce a product of the same quality but for a lower cost. $50m is ridiculous, I can't afford that.
 Many of our IPs will only generate $50k a year, but it's still money.
 Sure, it's amounts that EA and the big guys wouldn't care about, but now we have hundreds of IPs, and in a few years we'll have a few hundred more.
 It will add up to something much bigger.